ShawnMcCool/PHPStorm-SpacePeacock/README.md

 ## Installation

 - Download this project (or just the .jar file) to your computer.

 - In PHPStorm, choose File -> Import Settings, and import the .jar file.
 (If you don't see the File menu, you may need to open a directory or a project first.)

+- Install the plugin [ColorTree](http://plugins.jetbrains.com/plugin/7058?pr=) to style the sidebar colors

+- (optional) Install the plugin [Idea11 Icon Pack](http://plugins.jetbrains.com/plugin/7285?pr=) to reduce the fugly in the sidebar.

 - If you are using OSX then you need import `PHPstorm-key-mappings.jar` after importing the main theme.
 This will fix your OSX specific keybindings.